liferay/liferay-screens/ios/Documentation/DDLForm.md

 # DDLForm for iOS

-## Important note
+## Important Note

-__This product is under heavy development and most of the features aren't ready to be used in production.
+_This product is under heavy development and its features aren't ready for use in production.
+It's being made public only to allow developers to preview the technology._
-It's public, following our Open Source philosophy, in order to allow developers to preview the technology and contribute with feedback, ideas and bug fixes.__

 ## Features
 - Shows a collection of fields in order to allow user to fill their values.